Skip to Content

 • Look at and gently touch the skin covering the suspected hernia.

-• Maybe ask you to stand, cough, or strain certain muscles to see how this affects the hernia.
+• Likely ask you to stand, cough, or strain certain muscles to see how it affects the hernia.

 Imaging tests to diagnose a hernia